alienhunter3/packetserver/Readme.md

 ## Features in-progress and working to some extent:

-- Send and searching messages to/from other users
+- Sending and receiving and searching messages to/from other users
 - Posting, retrieving, and editing public bulletins
-- Partial Python client wrapper library for the complete RF 'API'
+- Python client wrapper library for the complete RF 'API'

 ## I'm considering several other features like: